ianvanbuskirk/nbgc/README.md

 6. % python -m ipykernel install --user --name=nbgc
 7. % jupyter notebook

 The above clones this repository, creates a virtual environment and installs required packages, adds this environment as a jupyter notebook kernel and starts the notebook server.
-Now navigate to and open ***reproduce_analysis.ipynb***, ensure that the nbgc kernel is active, and run all cells.
+Next, navigate to and open ***reproduce_analysis.ipynb***, ensure that the nbgc kernel is active, and run all cells.